ryezzz/data-structures/assignment-5/README.md

 This isn't finished yet.
-I'm hoping to include all times by Monday at 4pm, but if not, I've completed the other steps of my aggrigation.
+I'm hoping to include all times by Monday at 4pm, but if not, I've completed the other steps of my aggregation.
 <br>
 <br>
-My final aggrigation file of partial meetings is: https://github.com/ryezzz/data-structures/blob/master/assignment-5/mongo_aggregation_result.JSON
+My final aggregation file of partial meetings is: https://github.com/ryezzz/data-structures/blob/master/assignment-5/mongo_aggregation_result.JSON
 <br>
 <br>
 My parsing code is at: